Test Automation

 5.1 Introduction to QuickStart Tutorials

-In this Test Modeller 101 Tutorial, you’ll get an overview of the QuickStart frameworks for test automation available in Test Modeller.
+In this Quality Modeller 101 Tutorial, you’ll get an overview of the QuickStart frameworks for test automation available in Quality Modeller.
 The aim of providing these frameworks in the tool is to get you quickly up and running with your test automation journey.

-So, in the clip you'll see an overview of the 5 main automation frameworks and associated applications including: Web, API, Mobile, Dynamics 365 and Mainframe.
+In the following clip you will see an overview of the 5 main automation frameworks and associated applications including Web, API, Mobile, Dynamics 365 and Mainframe.

 5.2 Overlaying Test Automation

-Building a model from scratch, the assets are best imported via the Project Explorer pane.
-It should be noted that these can be scanned objects, imported objects or pre-defined action packs in Test Modeller and can include automation such as AssertURL, Enter Email and Click Sign in Button etc.
+When creating a model from scratch, the recommended approach is to import assets through the Project Explorer pane.
+These assets may include scanned objects, imported objects, or pre-defined action packs in Quality Modeller.
+Pre-defined action packs come with ready-to-use automation tasks such as AssertURL, Enter Email, and Click Sign-In Button.

 5.3 Code Templates

-A benefit in having Code Templates available in Test Modeller is that they are separated into Page Objects which generates classes, but also Test Case Templates which descriptively generates test scripts.
-Additionally, for easy navigate, keywords are displayed, and it’s worth reinforcing that these are all fully customisable to match any custom framework.
-In our example you see there’s C# Selenium, Cypress, Desktop Automation, Dynamics 365 and more.
+A key advantage of using Code Templates in Quality Modeller is the separation of templates into Page Objects, which generate classes, and Test Case Templates, which create descriptive test scripts.
+To simplify navigation, keywords are displayed, and it’s important to note that all templates are fully customizable to align with any custom framework.
+In our example, you'll see options for C# Selenium, Cypress, Desktop Automation, Dynamics 365, and more.

 5.4 Custom Code Snippets

-In this Test Modeller 101 Tutorial on Custom Code Snippets, you'll learn how to use importers in Test Modeller to quickly populate Test Modeller with automation and classes that may already exist.
-As with being Code Templates also being able to be directly imported from a Git repository, this is also the case for Custom Code Snippets.
-This pulls in any Objects and Functions from the connected repository and sets them up inside Test Modeller.
-Additionally, UFT, Ranorex and Swagger repositories are all available in Test Modeller.
+In this Quality Modeller 101 tutorial on Custom Code Snippets, you’ll learn how to use importers to quickly populate Quality Modeller with existing automation and classes.
+Similar to how Code Templates can be imported from a Git repository, Custom Code Snippets can also be imported directly.
+This process pulls in relevant objects and functions from a connected repository, setting them up seamlessly within Quality Modeller.
+Repositories from UFT, Ranorex, and Swagger are fully supported in Quality Modeller.

-So, beyond importing Custom Code Snippets, and for instance if you have a requirement for a Sleep or Wait function it may be better created as a custom function.
-This gets added to your Workspace.
-In the tutorial you’ll see these can be attributed as Abstract, Page Object, Pending Automation, Embedded Code, Custom Code and Function Map.
+Beyond importing Custom Code Snippets, you may find that certain functions, such as a Sleep or Wait function, are better created as custom functions tailored to your specific needs.
+In the tutorial, you’ll see how these custom functions can be classified under various categories such as Abstract, Page Object, Pending Automation, Embedded Code, Custom Code, or Function Map.

-Using the Function Custom Code the example demonstrates the use of the Code Editor, where you’ll be able to paste any code for embedding in any of the models.
-A series of importers including Swagger Specification can also be used to import and bring in specific code.
-And not forgetting the feature to import a zip file containing existing page objects, but also connecting to a Git repository.
+The tutorial also showcases the Function Custom Code feature, where the Code Editor allows you to paste any code for embedding into your models.
+A variety of importers, including Swagger Specification, can be used to bring in specific code.
+Additionally, you have the ability to import a zip file containing existing page objects or connect directly to a Git repository for seamless integration.

 5.5 Code Generation and Execution

-In this Test Modeller 101 Tutorial on Code Generation and Execution, you'll learn how a pre-built Automation Model can be used to create and run automation scripts and use the Run button in the Scenarios pane, and you’ll use the Automation Code export in the Run wizard.
-At this point it’s notable to indicate this automation can be triggered by one of the QuickStart Automation frameworks available in Test Modeller or any framework you’ve chosen to set up yourself.
+In this Quality Modeller 101 tutorial on Code Generation and Execution, you’ll learn how to utilize a pre-built Automation Model to create and execute automation scripts.
+You’ll also explore how to export automation code through the Run wizard.
+It’s important to note that this automation can be triggered either by one of the QuickStart Automation frameworks provided in Quality Modeller or by any custom framework you’ve set up yourself.

-The first two settings include Source Control which relates to whichever repository you’re committing to, then Test Data which is about deciding if you are fetching data from an external source like an SQL Server database or an Excel spreadsheet.
-The final two settings are more concerned with Executing and Publishing of the automation tests.
-Clicking Execute, you see Test Modeller runs a job to execute the web automation.
-Here you see what’s Passed and what’s Failed.
+The first two settings involve Source Control, which determines the repository you’re committing to, and Test Data, which allows you to specify whether data will be fetched from an external source, such as an SQL Server database or an Excel spreadsheet.
+The final two settings are focused on executing and publishing the automation tests.
+Once you click Execute, Quality Modeller runs the job, displaying what has passed and what has failed.

-The benefit of using the QuickStart framework is the execution settings are already set up.
-Should you be using a custom framework, the three settings to consider are: Directory (target machine), Command (triggering a batch file) and Parameters.
-This is done under Workspace > Configuration.
-Once ready to configure the settings, you’ll need to choose the relevant Code Template related to the automation framework.
-Once there you can set up the Directory, Command and Parameters, as well as set up a source control.
-Basically, this is everything you need to come in and run automated tests in Test Modeller.
+A key advantage of using the QuickStart framework is that the execution settings are pre-configured.
+If you’re working with a custom framework, there are three main settings to configure: Directory (the target machine), Command (to trigger a batch file), and Parameters.
+This setup is done under Workspace > Configuration.
+When configuring these settings, you’ll also need to choose the appropriate Code Template for your automation framework.
+Once there, you can configure the Directory, Command, and Parameters, as well as set up source control.
+This process gives you everything needed to run automated tests in Quality Modeller efficiently.

 5.6 Test Plans and Scheduling

-In this Test Modeller 101 Tutorial on Test Plan and Scheduling, you'll see there are two places to review tests.
-This is at one time at a Model level in the Automation pane, but you can also the tests can be filtered and passed to the Test Modeller results portal for giving sequential oversight and summary of the Passed and Failed tests.
-And this is beneficial as part of a CI/CD pipeline, where you can set up Regression Suites to run on a schedule inside test Modeller.
-You’ll also see how to set up and name a test suite for publishing.
+In this Quality Modeller 101 tutorial on Test Plan and Scheduling, you’ll learn how to review tests in two key areas: at the Model level within the Automation pane, and in the Quality Modeller results portal, where tests can be filtered and tracked.
+The results portal offers a sequential view and summary of passed and failed tests, making it especially useful in a CI/CD pipeline.
+This allows for setting up Regression Suites that can be scheduled to run at regular intervals inside Quality Modeller.
+You’ll also see how to create and name a test suite for publishing.

-In the previous clip on Code Generation and Execution we saw the Source Control, Test Data and Execution tabs.
-As part of that same palette is the Publish tab.
-This Publish tab is crucial for setting up Test Plans and Scheduling.
-So to Publish a test suite regularly, you’ll see it’s necessary to give the plan a name.
-This is done in the Test Plan tab.
+In the previous tutorial on Code Generation and Execution, we explored the Source Control, Test Data, and Execution tabs.
+Alongside these, the Publish tab plays a vital role in setting up Test Plans and Scheduling.
+To regularly publish a test suite, you’ll need to assign a name in the Test Plan tab.